psandipon/demo-mortgage-calculator/README.md

 # hypofriend-coding-challenge

-This is a coding challenge for [hypofriend.de]
+This is a frontend coding challenge for [hypofriend.de]

 # Me?